jruels/core-k8s/labs/secrets/index.md

   restartPolicy: Never
 ```

-Now let’s confirm secret is available in the container.
+Now let’s confirm the secret is available in the container.
-Log into container
+Log in to the container

 ```
-kubectl exec -it secret-env-pod bash
+kubectl exec -it secret-env-pod -- bash
 ```

 Echo the environment variables